BINAH25/file-server/README.md

 ### API  VERSION DOCUMENTATION
 the Above appllication using a monolithic architecture.
-An api version of the above application is also available in this directory.
+An api version of the above application which can be integrated with any frontend framework like React,Vue etc is also available in this directory.

 ```
    document_distribution/rest_api